SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/platform-physical-architecture.md

 ### Computing and storage fusion nodes
 Computing and storage fusion nodes, including computing resources and storage resources, are used to run virtual machines, virtual networks, distributed storage, database services, cache services and other resources, carrying intelligent scheduling control and monitoring services at the same time.
 The distributed storage of the cloud platform uses the data disks of all computing nodes, and each node only supports the deployment of one type of data disk, such as `SATA`, `SSD`, etc. (except for the scenario where SSD is used as a cache).
 Deploy at least 3 machines in the production environment to ensure the normal deployment and operation of the distributed system.

-In terms of deployment, each computing node will deploy `KVM, Qemu, Libvirt, OVS, Ceph` for running the computing storage network At the same time, at least 3 computing nodes in each region will deploy the core scheduling and management modules, as shown in the following figure :
+In terms of deployment, each computing node will deploy `KVM, Qemu, Libvirt, OVS, Ceph` for running the computing storage network At the same time, at least 3 computing nodes in each region will deploy the core scheduling and management modules, as shown in the following figure:

 ![1](/docs/assets/images/cmp.png)